Architectural Solar Solutions

 The cornerstone of Lumos Solar is our uniquely beautiful solar panels.

-8. Customizable Designs: With features like custom cell layouts, curved designs, and integrated lighting or EV charging, architectural solar solutions can be tailored to meet specific project needs while enhancing functionality and aesthetics.
+8. Customizable Designs: With features like custom cell layouts, curved designs, and integrated lighting or EV charging, architectural solar solutions can be tailored to meet specific project needs while also enhancing functionality and aesthetics.

 Lumos Architectural Solar Solutions That Have You Covered.